Aron Gaudet

 Aron Gaudet is an American film director, producer, screenwriter, and author.
 He is best known for The Way We Get By (2009), Beneath the Harvest Sky (2013), and Queenpins (2021).
-He writes and directs with his wife and film partner, Gita Pullapilly, under their banner, "Team A + G, Inc."
+He writes and directs with his wife and film partner, Gita Pullapilly, under their banner, "Team A + G Productions, Inc."

 Biography

 Gaudet was born and raised in Old Town, Maine.
 He was educated at the University of Maine and the New England School of Communications.
 Prior to working in the film industry, he worked in television news in Bangor, Maine, Burlington, Vermont, Grand Rapids, Michigan, and Boston, Massachusetts.
 In Boston, he worked for New England Sports Network (NESN) covering the Red Sox and the Bruins.
 He is a member of the Writers Guild of America and the Directors Guild of America.

 Gaudet began his film career in 2007 co-directing an episode titled India: A New Life for the documentary series Frontline/World which aired on June 21, 2007, that year he was selected as a WGBH Filmmaker in Residence for The Way We Get By.
 In 2009, Gaudet released The Way We Get By, about three senior citizens in Maine who greet American troops returning from Iraq and Afghanistan at the Bangor Airport.
 His mother, Joan Gaudet, is featured in the film.
+The Way We Get By world premiered at the SXSW film festival, aired on national PBS' POV, played theatrically in 60 US cities and played in over 100 film festivals around the world.

+The film was nominated for a national Emmy and was screened at the White House. and has received multiple festival honors, including the Special Jury Award at SXSW, the Standing Up Film Competition at the Cleveland International Film Festival, and the Audience Award at the Full Frame Documentary Film Festival.
+It was also named Best Documentary at several international film festivals and won AARP's Movies for Grownups Award for Best Documentary of 2009.
+In addition, the film earned a 2010 News & Documentary Emmy Award nomination and a Cinema Eye Honors nomination for Outstanding Achievement in a Debut Feature Film.

-In 2012, Gaudet co-created and co-executive produced the national U.S. PBS program Lifecasters, which world premiered at the Film Society of Lincoln Center, he also directed The Gambling Man, a 20-minute documentary short film for the Lifecasters series.
+In 2012, Gaudet co-created and co-executive produced the national U.S. PBS program Lifecasters, which world premiered at the Film Society of Lincoln Center.
+He also directed The Gambling Man, a 20-minute documentary short film follows an 80-year-old retired radiologist Albert "Alby" Hurwit, who successfully composes an Grammy award-winning symphony using computer software despite having no formal musical training and being unable to read or write music.
+Hurwit, was featured as a subject in the 60-minute PBS production "Lifecasters," which premiered at Lincoln Center in New York City in February 2013.